 This is your base!

 Now for the base attack responses, you need some good observation on incoming attaches to decide the response.
-The primary gun works best for attaches from a distance.
-While if its surprise hit from the enemy, he or she is in a better place.
+The primary gun works best for attaching from a distance.
+While if it’s a surprise hit from the enemy, he or she is in a better place.

 And so, it’s best to collect as much as you can inside your backpack and run away from the base.
 Find yourself a secure spot where you can take your time to contact other squad members on the walkie-talkie.